 A session exploring a new primer from AHRQ to support measurement, data collection and initial actions on decarbonization.
 The primer will be released in September.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: United Nations Framework Convention on Climate Change, Race to Zero

 This session will feature international case studies and helpful techniques for decarbonization and resilience from other nations.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: National Academy of Medicine Action Collaborative on Decarbonizing the U.S. Health Sector Leadership

 OCCHE co-chairs the National Academy of Medicine Action Collaborative on Decarbonizing the U.S. Health Sector, a public-private partnership of leaders from across the health system committed to addressing the sector’s environmental impact while strengthening its sustainability and resilience.
 This session will review publicly available tools and supports developed by Action Collaborative leadership and members, including major national associations.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 November 3, 2022 at 12:00 PM: Introduction to the Million Hearts Climate Change & Cardiovascular Disease Collaborative (CCC)

 Speakers: Centers for Disease Control and Prevention, Environmental Protection Agency, OCCHE